← Back

 MC1025217 (Updated) Microsoft Teams: In channels, the "Shared" tab (formerly the "Files" tab) will have new capabilities

-(Updated) Microsoft Teams: In channels, the "Shared" tab (formerly the "Files" tab) will have new capabilities Teams channels will rename the Files tab to Shared, combining shared post content and document library files in one place; rollout starts mid-November 2025 for general availability.
-This message applies to Teams for Windows desktop and.
+(Updated) Microsoft Teams: In channels, the "Shared" tab (formerly the "Files" tab) will have new capabilities Teams channels will rename the Files tab to Shared, combining shared post content and document library files in one place; rollout starts mid-November 2025 for general availability. ...w content shared in posts and content in the.

 MC1141949 (Updated) AI actions coming to SharePoint document libraries